Last Updated on

 While recognizing your staff and doing things like gift exchanges, staff parties and special food items are wonderful things to do, they aren’t enough.

 Did you know that at some camps staff never hit a mid-summer slump?
 It’s true.
 Yes, working at a resident camp demands a lot of time, energy and focus from each staff person, it can be draining, but it can also be exhilarating.
 You can be exhausted and still avoid the “slump”.

 The first issue that leads to the staff slump is a repetitive and stale camp program.
 We live in a time when our lives are full of variety.
 At any given moment a person can engage in watching a variety of movies, TV shows and YouTube videos, playing a variety of video games, going to a variety of restaurants, shopping at a variety of stores, choosing from a variety of groceries, choosing from a variety of clothing, choosing from a variety of educational opportunities, using a variety of apps, etc. Then that person gets a job at a summer camp and they find that every week the dining hall has the same menu, they are taking their cabin to the same activities using the same paths, they are subjected to the same evening programs, their cabin is full of the same age group, they are going through the same routines of check-in, check-out, announcements, camp store, etc.

 SLUMP BUSTER #1 – VARIETY

-Every one loves and appreciates variety.
-As humans we are energized by new experiences, novelty, variety.
+Everyone loves and appreciates variety.
+As humans, we are energized by new experiences, novelty, variety.
 New experiences engage the mind in multiple ways.
 If camp is pretty much the same every week, it may be time to shake things up.
 Of course, the main structure of your program should remain consistent and familiar – the times of your meals and the schedule of your general programming would remain the same.
 I’m just suggesting adding variety and novelty to the different areas of camp and your program.
 Here are some ideas.